Eels (band): Electro-Shock Blues

 Following the success of Beautiful Freak, E experienced a difficult time in his personal life.
-His sister committed suicide, and his mother was diagnosed with cancer.
+His sister died by suicide, and his mother was diagnosed with cancer.
 These events inspired Eels' second album, 1998's Electro-Shock Blues.
 The album deals with many difficult subjects, including cancer, mental illness, suicide and death.
 The tragedy of Everett's father's death became prominent once more in the context of his mother's impending death and his sister's suicide, and as a result the song "Baby Genius" is written for his father Hugh Everett III.
 Contributions to the album were made by Jon Brion, Lisa Germano, Jim Jacobsen, Grant-Lee Phillips, Dust Brother Michael Simpson, and T-Bone Burnett.

 The single "Last Stop: This Town" saw minor success, while "Cancer for the Cure", the second single from the album, appeared on the soundtrack for American Beauty (1999).

 Still a three-piece band on stage, Tommy Walter was replaced by Adam Siegel.
-Part of the American leg of the tour was cancelled after the death of E's mother.
+Part of the American leg of the tour was canceled after the death of E's mother.
 They returned to tour Europe later in the year, to open for Pulp.